Project Heads

 Dormancy is an ubiquitous trait in microbial communities.
 It describes the ability of an organism to switch into a metabolically inactive and protected state, for example in response to environmental stress.
 Dormancy has important implications for the evolutionary, ecological and pathogenic character of microbial systems.
 This project derives and analyses new stochastic individual based models for the dynamics of dormancy-exhibiting biological systems.

-On the other hand we study invasion, fixation and coexistence regimes withing the framework of adaptive dynamics, again, based on individual based models and their many particle limits.
+On the other hand we study invasion, fixation and coexistence regimes within the framework of adaptive dynamics, again, based on individual based models and their many particle limits.

 Results

-In our article [6] we investigate an individual-based model with rare mutations.
+In our article [6] we investigate an individual-based model with rare mutations to understand the role of dormancy in speciation.
 There, we found numerous effects of introducing a competition-induced dormancy mechanism into a preexisting model.
 For example, dormancy may favour the emergence of evolutionary branching, it may increase (or decrease) the speed of adaptation, dormancy increases the width of niches occupied by subspecies and dormancy may enable alternative mutational pathways in the trait space.

 In the preprint [7] we considered a general individual-based model with power law mutations for which we derived the canonical equation of adaptive dynamics.
 This equation was previously only proven for rare mutations.
-The canonical equation in this setting is only piecewise continuously differentiable and has a slower speed of adaptation through the trait space.
+The canonical equation in this setting is only piecewise continuously differentiable and in higher dimensions has a slower speed of adaptation through the trait space due to the limited directions of mutations.
+In one-dimensional trait spaces we recover exactly the usual canonical equation.

-The preprint [8] is concerned with an adaptive dynamics model for the impact of cellular dormancy on the outcome of different treatment strategies under variable measures of treatment success.
+The preprint [8] is concerned with an adaptive dynamics model for the impact of cellular dormancy on the outcome of different treatment strategies under variable measures of treatment success for two states of the cancer cell (active/dormant) and two drugs targeting active and dormant cells respectively.
 We consider the strategy to wake-up dormant cancer cells, to retain dormant cancer cells in their dormant state and to directly kill dormant cells.
 We measure success by considering the total number of cancer cells at the end of the treatment period and by conisdering the area under the curve which corresponds (up to a factor of mutation rates) to the number of resistance mutations that we may observe over the course of treatment.
+Due to the intricate dynamics, rigorous mathematical analysis is limited and we rely largely on a simulation study.
+We conclude that in general a dormant population comprising a small fraction of the total population can prohibit successful treatment, with regards to the final number of cells treatment is largely indifferent to the intervals between drug administrations under constant daily doses but with regards to the area under the curve longer time intervals are preferred and that for the strategy to retain dormant cancer cells it is in general best to have treatment as frequent as possible.

 External Website